-The BLM has found in this subsistence evaluation that the cumulative case may significantly restrict subsistence uses.
-The BLM undertook the notice and hearing procedures required by ANILCA Section 810 (a)(1) and (2), in conjunction with releasing the Draft EIS in order to solicit public comment from the potentially affected communities of Nuiqsut, Kaktovik, Utqiagvik, and Anaktuvuk Pass.
+The BLM has found in this preliminary evaluation that the cumulative case may significantly restrict subsistence uses.
+This is in agreement with the findings presented in the draft EIS cumulative impacts analysis, which conclude that the cumulative effects of the Alaska LNG Project in combination with other projects on the North Slope could disrupt the distribution of caribou on the North Slope and could negatively affect subsistence harvests of caribou by Nuiqsut, Kaktovik, Utqiagvik, and Anaktuvuk Pass.
+The BLM will undertake the notice and hearing procedures required by ANILCA Section 810 (a)(1) and (2), in conjunction with the release of the draft EIS in order to solicit public comment from these potentially affected communities.

-The determinations below satisfy the requirements of ANILCA Section 810(a)(3)(A), (B), and (C).
+The determination that the requirements of the ANILCA Section 810(a)(3)(A), (B), and (C) have been met will be analyzed in the Final ANILCA Section 810 Evaluation.
+The Final Evaluation will integrate input voiced during the hearings by the residents of potentially affected communities.